PRBonn/rko_lio/docs/pages/config.rst

 Configuring the odometry
 ========================

-Covered here are the parameters for the odometry itself.
-These are shared across the Python and ROS versions, and can be specified in their respective config files.
-Please refer to the version specific usage documentation for further information on that.

 The odometry has a set of runtime parameters that are common across both the Python bindings and the ROS interface.
+Please refer to the version specific usage documentations, :doc:`./python/usage` and :doc:`./ros/usage`, for further information on that.

 The defaults are sane, and I've used the defaults with success across a number of platforms, datasets, etc.